pgroonga/pgroonga.github.io/how-to/synonym-expansion.md

 See [`pgroonga_query_expand` function](../reference/functions/pgroonga-query-expand.html) for more details.

-For example, If we search synonyms of "window", we as below.
+For example, if we search synonyms of "window", we as below.

 First, we make a synonyms table.